* Mimi saying that she would quit the drugs and go back to school, knowing that she probably couldn't.

 --->'''Roger''': His death IS in vain!

-* In addition to the aforementioned "Halloween," when Roger accuses Mark of hiding behind his camera and Mark retorts "Perhaps it's because I'm the one of us to survive!"
+* In "Goodbye Love," when Roger accuses Mark of hiding behind his camera and Mark retorts "Perhaps it's because I'm the one of us to survive!"
 To hear him finally confess to his best friend how terrified he is of watching him die, especially in the middle of an argument, is just heartbreaking.

-** Especially since [[KickTheDog Roger completely ignores him]], even though he's the one who's refusing to live and is hiding behind his withdrawal.
+** Especially since [[KickTheDog Roger completely ignores him and mocks him]], even though he's the one who's refusing to live and is hiding behind his withdrawal.

 * In the stage show, when the members of Life Support are giving their names, you may notice that the names given vary from the ones in the Original Broadway Cast recording or the film (Steve, Gordon, Ally, Pam, and Sue).
 The thing is that these names are changed from production to production, to honor the friends and family of the cast who are living with or have died from AIDS.